lukasmartinelli/lukasmartinelli.github.io/_posts/2014-02-07-opensource-notetaking-concept.md

 ## Summary
 This concept might be working or it might be not.
 I've written down alot of information in this post and it should serve as a very generic concept of my idea of an opensource notetaking application.
 I'm not sure how big the effort would be to build such a thing or wether users would like it, but I just wanted to share my idea.
 I'll keep you updated if I find something similar or take the courage to build a prototype.

+**EDIT:** I found a very cool project called [Laverna](https://github.com/Laverna/laverna) which comes pretty close to what I had in mind.